EugenKorhcagin/AnalyticalProjects/README.md

 # AnalyticalProjects
 AnalyticalProjectsForDifferentBranches
 This repository made for demonstration my skill level of python, SQL, DA, skills.
-You can use all decisions, if you need.
+You can use all my decisions, if you need.

+Each file is a project, wich solve some analitical problems by separeted sphere